Short answer: you usually don’t need to.

 Before revoking, make sure you:

-Undo all allocated transactions (see Option 1 above)
+Undo all allocated transactions using Redo All

 Once that’s complete: